joeFordTheNerd/Weather-Demo/README.md

 ---------------

 ### Live Demo
-The a demo is available at `https://effervescent-pixie-067e7b.netlify.app/`
+The demo is available at `https://effervescent-pixie-067e7b.netlify.app/`
 Password: My-Drop-Site

 ### Clone the Repository